Bug report #19960

 For more in this please check out this thread on qgis-dev mailing list, where the issue was originally brought up:

-#2 Updated by Ricardo Silva almost 2 years ago
+#2 Updated by Ricardo Silva about 2 years ago

 Alessandro Pasotti wrote: